Multicalibration Yields Better Matchings: Preliminaries

 \end{definition}

-Note that the expectation is with respect to the distribution $\cD$, so that the above definition formalizes the intuition that $f$ should be accurate on average, when summing over the contributions from the sets induced by each entry of a $w\in \cW$; indeed, in our setting, by the tower property of conditional expectations, the expectation in \Cref{eq:multicalibration} does not change if $y$ is replaced by the Bayes predictor $\E{y|x}$.
+We highlight that the expectation in the definition is taken with respect to the distribution $\cD$, thus formalizing the intuition that $f$ should be accurate on average, when summing over the contributions from the sets induced by each entry of a $w\in \cW$.
+Indeed, in our setting, by the tower property of conditional expectations, the expectation in \Cref{eq:multicalibration} does not change if $y$ is replaced by the Bayes predictor $\E{y|x}$.
 We observe that the presence of indicator terms (the weights) inside the expectation in \Cref{eq:multicalibration} allows for this condition to be practically relevant, as it is robust against sets of low probability.